 Companies like CribMaster, a branch of Stanley Black & Decker, have established smart inventory machines that can track tool usage and reorder assets before factory floors run out of anything.
 That is IoT manufacturing if anything is.

-A lot of clients come to Banyan Hills in pursuit of IoT because they care the most about monitoring those expenses.
+A lot of clients come to Banyan Hills in pursuit of IoT solutions because they care the most about monitoring those expenses.
 At first, they only care initially about these applications as far as they can connect that data with dollars as quickly as possible.
 But as Steve explains, IoT is not an instant, overnight solution.

 First, the entire process just starts with monitoring the data.

-Think about a hunter trying to bring down a deer: the first step is not to chase the herd, but to sit down and study where the herd wanders most frequently.
-Only then does the hunter take action by setting up a blind in one choice location: then the hunt actually begins.
+Think about a hunter trying to bring down a deer.
+The first step is not to chase the herd, but to sit down and study where the herd wanders most frequently.
+Only then does the hunter take action by setting up a blind in one choice location.
+Then the hunt actually begins.
 Similarly, your business shouldn’t act upon IoT data until they can properly read it.

 Only after you get used to the data and establish what is “average” do you decide which patterns ought to trigger reactions.